 This easy to knit slippers pattern is a fun knitting project for everyone, even beginners.
 Everyone loves slippers!

-This cozy slipper pattern has been around for decades and the nice thing is they're fast, simple and knit flat.
+This cozy slipper pattern has been around for decades and the nice thing is they're fast, simple and knit flat on straight knitting needles.

 And if you're a beginner knitter I'm sure you'll be able to tackle these cozy slippers too.

 I'm sure you'll notice pattern variations as you search for the perfect pair of knitted slippers to make.
 This is the version I like to use.